penguinite/onbox/contrib/README.md

 This folder has been given a very light review at most but it is unmaintained.
 You are encouraged to read, test and build the code before you use it in any production system.

 Here are examples of what you can store here:
-1. Patches that cannot be accepted into the main codebase for various reasons.
+1. A patch or feature that cannot be accepted into the main codebase.
 2. Old themes, logos or images.
-3. An entirely new feature that is simply too big to be accepted into the codebase.

 But of course, these are not rules that are set in stone.
 You can put whatever you want here.
 Just please do not file bugs for things stored in this folder.